Persona 4 Revival: Release

 The web domain "p4re.jp" was registered by Atlus in March 2025, prompting online speculation of its connection to a potential Persona 4 remake, with the abbreviation matching the naming convention used for the official Japanese website for Persona 3 Reload.
 The game's existence was alluded to by numerous actors associated with the franchise, including Yuri Lowenthal, Erin Fitzgerald and Amanda Winn-Lee, throughout late May and early June 2025; the actors announced that they were not asked to reprise their respective roles as Persona 4 characters Yosuke Hanamura, Chie Satonaka and Yukiko Amagi in the remake, which by that point was still unacknowledged by Atlus.
 Persona 4 Revival was subsequently announced with a teaser trailer during Microsoft Gaming's Xbox Games Showcase event on June 9, 2025.
 The announcement was accompanied by a message from P-Studio producer Kazuhisa Wada.
 In an investor relations presentation, Sega Sammy Holdings listed Persona 4 Revival as slated to launch "in or after" its fiscal year 2027 period, which takes place between April 2026 and March 2027.
+A full trailer announcing the game's release date premiered during the following Xbox Games Showcase on June 8, 2026.
+Atlus held a livestreamed 22-minute broadcast on June 18 which featured a deep dive into Revival's various gameplay and presentation changes, accompanied by a further message by Wada.

-Persona 4 Revival is scheduled to release for PlayStation 5, Windows and Xbox Series X/S. From launch, the game will be playable on Xbox Game Pass Ultimate and PC Game Pass, and will also support Xbox Play Anywhere on Windows and Xbox Series X/S.
+Persona 4 Revival is scheduled to release on February 18, 2027 for PlayStation 5, Windows and Xbox Series X/S. From launch, the game will be playable on Xbox Game Pass Ultimate and PC Game Pass, and will also support Xbox Play Anywhere on Windows and Xbox Series X/S. A Nintendo Switch 2 release was confirmed during the September 2026 Nintendo Direct for a May 20, 2027 release.